-You can use the PowerShell cmdlet Get-ADComputer to get various information about computer account objects (servers and workstations) from Active Directory domain.
-This is one of the most useful cmdlets for searching AD computers by various criteria (to get information about AD user accounts, another cmdlet is used – Get-ADUser).
+You can use the Get-ADComputer PowerShell cmdlet to get various information about computer account objects (servers and workstations) in an Active Directory domain.
+This is one of the most useful cmdlets for searching AD computers by various criteria

-Suppose your task is to find all inactive computers in Active Directory that have not been registered in a domain for more than 120 days and disable these accounts.
+Suppose, your task is to find all inactive computers in Active Directory that have not been registered in a domain for more than 120 days and disable these computer accounts.

-Before using Get-ADComputer cmdlet, you have to import Active Directory Module for Windows PowerShell with the command:
+Before you can use the Get-ADComputer cmdlet, you must install and import the Active Directory Module for Windows PowerShell.

 Import-Module activedirectory